Algafix/OSNMA/README.md

 The software is provided with several test scenarios under the folder `tests/scenarios/`.
 The scenarios cover different configurations and events of the OSNMA protocol.
 The data used by the tests comes from the official test vectors and also by the live recording of some corner cases.

-By default, all tests are executed with `info` logging level on the file handler.
-That is, the log files will contain the maximum amount of information.
-This log files are stored under the folder `tests/logs/`.

 The `pytest` framework is the easiest way to execute the OSNMA Open Implementation receiver tests.
 To do so, the following shell commands are provided.
 Note that the users interpreter work directory is assumed to be the top